Jeremy12go/Jeremy12go/README.md

 ###

-<p align="left">- I'm student to engeniere of computation, black-end and database enthusiast.<br>
+<p align="left">- I'm a student engineer of computation, black-end and database enthusiast.<br>
-- 📚 I'm currently learning differents design patterns and reinforcing my knowledge of mathematic's applications in the algorithmic.<br>- ⚡Beside in my free time, I enjoy coding to problems of leetcode, diving into the resolution of problems for different case.</p>
+- 📚 Currently, I am learning different development methodologies and work architectures.<br>- ⚡ Besides in my free time, I enjoy coding to problems of leetcode, diving into resolving problems for different cases.</p>

 ###